kstenerud/dogma/v1/dogma_v1.md

 The following headers are officially recognized (all others are allowed, but are not standardized):

-* `charsets`: A case-insensitive comma (plus possible whitespace) separated list of the [character sets](#character-sets) that are supported by the format being described.
+* `charsets`: A case-insensitive comma-separated (plus possible whitespace) list of the [character sets](#character-sets) that are supported by the format being described.
 * `description`: A brief, one-line description of the grammar.
-* `dogma`: A pointer to the Dogma specification as a courtesy to anyone reading the document.
+* `dogma`: A pointer to the Dogma specification as a courtesy to readers.
 * `identifier`: A unique identifier for the grammar being described.
 It's customary to append a version number to the identifier.
 * `reference`: A pointer to the official specification for the data format being described.